Business Decision Analysis

 3. Make strength productive

-An effective executive's business decision analysis is organised around utilizing people's strengths, rather then the absence of weaknesses.
+An effective executive's decision analysis is organized around utilizing people's strengths, rather then the absence of weaknesses.
 He suggests you feed opportunities and starve problems...!

 4. Set priorities

-know what to do and I know what not to do.
+Know what to do and know what not to do.
 Do one thing at a time, and do it well.

 5. Be yourself